 The screen will have the following features:

-2 Tabs- OIDC Client and API key are displayed.
+Two tabs namely OIDC Client and API key are displayed.
 OIDC Client tab view is selected by default as shown in UXD.

-I. OIDC Client features:

-a) Tabular view of OIDC clients created by partners along with the status

-b) View submitted OIDC Client details : Either on clicking on view option in action menu of any of the submitted OIDC details in the tabular view or by clicking on the row item itself, it navigates to View OIDC Client details page

-c) Deactivate an OIDC Client on clicking Deactivate option in action item of activated records in Tabular view screen

-II.
-API Key features:

-a) Tabular view of API keys generated by partners along with the status

-b) View submitted API Key details : Either on clicking on view option in action menu of any of the submitted API key details in the tabular view or by clicking on the row item itself, it navigates to View API key details page

-c) Deactivate API key on clicking Deactivate option in action item of activated records in Tabular view screen

 OIDC Client

+Tabular view of OIDC clients created by partners along with the status

+View submitted OIDC Client details : Either on clicking on view option in action menu of any of the submitted OIDC details in the tabular view or by clicking on the row item itself, it navigates to View OIDC Client details page

+Deactivate an OIDC Client on clicking Deactivate option in action item of activated records in Tabular view screen

+API Key

+Tabular view of API keys generated by partners along with the status

+View submitted API Key details : Either on clicking on view option in action menu of any of the submitted API key details in the tabular view or by clicking on the row item itself, it navigates to View API key details page

+Deactivate API key on clicking Deactivate option in action item of activated records in Tabular view screen

+OIDC Client

+View OIDC Clients

 Within OIDC Client tab , all OIDC Clients created by various Authentication partners are displayed.